-In 1994, the Mutual Treaty between the Russian Federation and the Republic of Tatarstan was signed.As of today, the Republic of Tatarstan is a constituent of the Russian Federation.
-Most of the Russian federal subjects are tied with the Russian federal government by the uniform Federal Treaty, but relations between the government of Tatarstan and the Russian federal government are more complex and are precisely defined in the Constitution of the Republic of Tatarstan.
-The following passage from the Constitution defines the republic’s status without contradicting the Constitution of the Russian Federation: “The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
+After the collapse of the Soviet Union on August 30, 1990, Tatarstan declared sovereignty, which served to heighten consciousness of its culture and heritage.
+Tatarstan Republic became a sovereign state within the Russian Federation.
+In 1992 Tatarstan held a referendum on a new constitution supervised by Helsinki Commission staff.
+In 1994, the Mutual Treaty between the Russian Federation and the Republic of Tatarstan was signed.
+The Republic of Tatarstan became a constituent of the Russian Federation- a federal subject tied with the Russian federal government by the uniform federal treaty.
+The following passage from the Constitution of Tatarstan had defined the republic’s status without contradicting the Constitution of the Russian Federation: “The Republic of Tatarstan is a democratic constitutional State associated with the Russian Federation by the Constitution of the Russian Federation, the Constitution of the Republic of Tatarstan and the Treaty between the Russian Federation and the Republic of Tatarstan On Delimitation of Jurisdictional Subjects and Mutual Delegation of Powers between the State Bodies of the Russian Federation and the State Bodies of the Republic of Tatarstan, and a subject of the Russian Federation.
 The sovereignty of the Republic of Tatarstan shall consist in full possession of the State authority (legislative, executive and judicial) beyond the competence of the Russian Federation and powers of the Russian Federation in the sphere of shared competence of the Russian Federation and the Republic of Tatarstan and shall be an inalienable qualitative status of the Republic of Tatarstan.”